-On average, listings lease in the $30's per square foot per year.
-The Lincoln Park submarket is seeing a a boost in rates.
-In the last 3 months, the median rate rose $9 per sqft per year.
-That's a 33% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Lincoln Park submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $5 per sqft per year.
+That's a 15% increase in rent.

-Compared to the rest of the Denver Metro market, the Lincoln Park submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Denver Metro market, the Lincoln Park submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 22 listings have been posted online, which means new listings might be leasing quickly.
+In the last 90 days, 22 listings have been posted online, which means office spaces might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
+About 9% of the listings in the Lincoln Park are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,190 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this area are approximately 1 floors.
-Most buildings in this region were built in 1958 and are Class A.
+The standard measurement for office space in this area is around 1,730 sqft.
+Most properties in this area are close to 3 stories.
+Most buildings in this area were built in 1958 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this region.
 Most of the residents of Lincoln Park work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.